Estimated reading time: 4 minutes

 You can also use Bold, Italic, Underlined, Crossed out and Marked.

-You can use style tags to edit both text and background colors:
+You can use style tags to edit text and background color:

 You can also create lists (both ordered and unordered):